 Health and Safety of Seniors on the Road

 Driving an automobile is a complex activity for everyone.
-It requires good eyesight, good health and good reflexes, regardless of whether you are young or old.
+It requires good eyesight, good health and good reflexes, regardless of your age.

 Driving after 75